 Reading Assessments: All students are assessed using DIBELS ( Dynamic Indicators of Basic Early Literacy Skills), the DRA ( Diagnostic Reading Assessment), and embedded assignments and activities throughout the year,

-For detailed information on the ReadyGEN reading program grades K-5, visit the following link:
+For detailed information on the ReadyGEN reading program grades K-5, visit this LINK:

 An essential part of learning to read and write is the understanding that letters and combinations of letters make up particular sounds and words.
-Phonics instruction begins early in our Junior Kindergarten and continues through fifth grade in daily, short, fast-paced teaching sessions.
+Phonics instruction begins early in our Pre-Kindergarten and continues through grade 5 in daily, short, fast-paced teaching sessions.
 Our teachers deliver instruction using a multisensory approach.
 High quality phonics teaching involves the use of auditory, visual and kinesthetic activities that acknowledges students’ different learning styles and encourages them to activate as many of their senses as possible.

 Assessments: All students are assessed using DIBELS ( Dynamic Indicators of Basic Early Literacy Skills), Performance Based Assessments and weekly spelling tests.

 Writing is a dynamic and exciting process in the lower grades.
 Students write daily and across genres.
 Writing is an integral focus of the ReadyGEN program.
 Writing is taught on a continuum which moves from Concepts of Print for Writing, to Traits of Writing, to the Writing Process.
-Students learn to express themselves through multi genres of writing including Narrative, Expository, Descriptive writing, Arguementative and Persuasive pieces, notes and letters as well as personal responses to literature.
+Students learn to express themselves through multi genres of writing including Narrative, Expository, Descriptive writing, Argumentative and Persuasive pieces, notes and letters as well as personal responses to literature.
 Students have a large amount of choice in their topic and style of writing.
 The teacher acts as a mentor author, modeling writing techniques and conferring with students as they move through the writing process.
 Direct writing instruction takes place in the form of a mini-lesson at the beginning of each workshop and is followed by active writing time.
 Students are given opportunities to present and share their work.

 Assessments: Students are assessed in writing through task based writing prompts, and cumulative pieces.
 Rubrics are used to assess proficiency in grade level skills and concepts.